Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Project managers need to set up short and regular weekly meetings.

-These regular meetings will allow team members to have some time to share about what they have worked on last week.
+These regular meetings will allow team members to have some time to share what they worked on last week.

-These weekly team meetings can help the members resolve their problems they are facing with their project as well.
+These weekly team meetings can help the members resolve their problems with their projects as well.

-It also promotes the bonding and team work between the employees as well improving the productivity and efficiency of the project.
+It also promotes bonding and teamwork between the employees and improves the project’s productivity and efficiency.

 More than that, team meetings make the members accountable and develop a sense of urgency to continue making progress every week.